Committees & Officers

 The conference committee changes year on year.

 IAFPA has a working group who were tasked with investigating how IAFPA how can help members carry out method testing, and share and compare the results of different test methods on different data-sets.
 This group completed this work, and reported to the AGM at the annual conference.

-There is also a working group established to review the current Code of Practice (CoP); it was decided at the 2016 AGM that the Professional Conduct Committee would be dissolved in favour of a working group with a fixed timetable to review the current CoP, and update it to reflect current practices.
+There was also a working group who reviewed the current Code of Practice (CoP); it was decided at the 2016 AGM that the Professional Conduct Committee would be dissolved in favour of a working group with a fixed timetable to review the current CoP, and update it to reflect current practices.